The Principles of Quantum Mechanics: History

 In 1947 the third edition of the book was published, in which the chapter on quantum electrodynamics was rewritten particularly with the inclusion of electron-positron creation.
+Beginning with this edition, the mathematical descriptions of quantum states and operators were changed to use the bra–ket notation, introduced in 1939 by Dirac himself.

 In the fourth edition, 1958, the same chapter was revised, adding new sections on interpretation and applications.
 Later a revised fourth edition appeared in 1967.
+For the last editions, the greatest changes were in the final chapter of the book, a reflection of the rapid pace of development of quantum electrodynamics, both theoretical and experimental.